ldtteam/MinecoloniesWiki/source/workers/courier.md

 The Courier is a critial part of the bloodline of your colony.
 They will run from worker's hut to [Warehouse](../../source/buildings/warehouse) to worker's hut, visiting all your workers and delivering the tools and materials they need as well as taking their production to the Warehouse.

-The level of the Courier's Hut will dictate how much materials/tools the Courier can carry to/from Huts - Warehouse - Huts, so if you want them to carry more materials/tools, upgrade the Courier's Hut.
+The level of the Courier's Hut will dictate how many items the Courier can carry to/from Huts - Warehouse - Huts, so if you want them to carry more materials/tools, upgrade their hut.
 Upgrading the hut will also increase the amount of requests they can keep track of at a time.

 | Courier's Hut Level | Max Stacks Carried |
 | :-----------------: | :----------------: |